lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 All reactive properties have a function, `hasChanged()`, which is called when the property is set.

 `hasChanged` compares the property's old and new values, and evaluates whether or not the property has changed.
-If `hasChanged()` returns true, LitElement starts an element update if one is not already scheduled.
-See the [Component update lifecycle documentation](/guide/components/lifecycle/) for more information on how updates work.
+If `hasChanged()` returns true, Lit starts an element update if one is not already scheduled.
+For more information on updates, see [Reactive update cycle](/guide/components/lifecycle/#reactive-update-cycle) .

 The default implementation of `hasChanged()` uses a strict inequality comparison: `hasChanged()` returns `true` if `newVal !== oldVal`.